 You may be able to get help with your rent if you are on a low income or getting certain benefits.

-If you receive or have applied for Universal Credit then you'll no longer be able to claim Housing Benefit unless:
+You will no longer be able to claim Housing Benefit unless:

 - You live in temporary/specified accommodation

 (for example, accommodation provided by our homeless department or where care, support and/or supervision is provided by, or on behalf of, your landlord)

 (if you are a couple then at least one of you must be of Pension Credit age and this person must be the applicant)

 You will need to apply for Universal Credit for help with your rent if you do not meet any of these criteria.

 You may be able to get help if:

 - you are the person responsible for paying the rent on a low income

 - you have savings of less than £16,000